bashtage/kevinsheppard.com/site/pages/teaching/mfe/hilary-term-7.md

 [Value-at-Risk, Expected Shortfall and Density Forecasting (Print Optimized)](/files/teaching/mfe/slides/var-slides-2020-2021-print.pdf) <br />

 ### Data Files
-[Univariate Volatility Data (pandas HDF)](/files/teaching/mfe/data/univariate-volatility-data.h5) used in the IPython notebook-based slides.
-[Value-at-Risk Data (pandas HDF)](/files/teaching/mfe/data/value-at-risk-data.h5) used in the IPython notebook-based slides.
+[Value-at-Risk Data (pandas HDF)](/files/teaching/mfe/data/univariate-volatility-data.h5) used in the IPython notebook-based slides. _Note_: This is the same data that was used in the univariate volatility slides.

 ## Weekly Assignment